Slackadays/Hajime/README.md

 # Hajime
-A fast and fully-featured Minecraft server startup script suite.
+A fully-featured Minecraft server startup script suite that offers a friendly user interface, blazing fast speeds, and wide compatibility.

 # Discord
 For discussion, rapid support, development updates, and announcements about Hajime, join our Discord at https://discord.gg/J6asnc3pEG.